SaadARazzaq/askCSV/README.md

 - Agents in this project represent the dynamic bridge between users and the LLM capabilities, providing the facility to interact with CSV data.

 ![image](https://github.com/SaadARazzaq/askCSV/assets/123338307/a3a51515-3961-41eb-a23c-2f03eefdfc34)

+**Note: YOU MAY NEED PAID API KEY IN ORDER TO GET THIS APP WORKING**